There are better starters than me, but I’m a strong finisher. – Usain Bolt.

 And the best source of actual exam rehearsal is previous year UPSC questions.

 But to get best results, you should take previous year UPSC questions in a timed environment with negative marking.
 This is available in ClearIAS online mock test platform.
-You can re-take previous year questions papers from 2011 and analyse your performance based on official UPSC key.
+You can re-take previous year questions papers from 2011 and analyse your performance based on the official UPSC key.

 2. Take ClearIAS mock tests for IAS Prelims